OceanBioME/OceanBioME.jl/paper/paper.md

 ``OceanBioME.jl`` currently includes an extended version of the sugar kelp model presented by @broch:2012 as an example of the utility and implementation of these features.
 \autoref{column} shows a simple column model with an OCDR intervention (macroalgae growth) added after a warm-up period, which increases the carbon export of the system.

-![Here we show the results of a 1D model, forced by idealised light and mixing, which qualitatively reproduces the biogeochemical cycles in the North Atlantic.
+![Results of a 1D model, forced by idealised light and mixing, which qualitatively reproduces the biogeochemical cycles in the North Atlantic.
-We then add kelp (500 frond / m² in the top 50 m of water) in December of the 2ⁿᵈ year (black vertical line) which causes an increase in air-sea carbon dioxide exchange and sinking export.
+We then add kelp (500 frond / m² in the top 50 m of water) in December of the 2ⁿᵈ year (black vertical line) which causes an increase in air-sea carbon dioxide exchange and sinking export, as shown in panel (d).
 Changes to the phytoplankton growth cycle are also apparent.
 Figure made with ``Makie.jl`` [@makie]. \label{column}](column_example.png)

 The implementation of OceanBioME.jl models allows for seamless integration with data assimilation packages, such as ``EnsembleKalmanProcesses.jl`` [@ekp].